armadaproject/armada-spark/docs/architecture.md

 Driver.
 So by ensuring connectivity between the Driver and Executors, we also get connectivity with the "Cluster Manager".

+Drivers depend on Armada's [Custom Service Names](#custom-service-names) to make it easy for Executors to "find" their respective Drivers.

 ### Driver and Executors as Armada Jobs

 Armada, being a multi-cluster Kubernetes manager, takes on the role of